 Safe2Help Illinois Website Resources

-- Trauma-responsive Universal Online Modules The Illinois State Board of Education (ISBE), Center for Childhood Resilience (CCR) at Ann & Robert H. Lurie Children’s Hospital of Chicago, and Peoria Regional Office of Education have partnered to provide a Virtual Learning Community (VLC) which provides free virtual on-demand training and education resources to help educators, clinicians, parents, and caregivers better support the mental health and resilience of the children and youth in their communities.
+- National Center for School Safety The Illinois State Board of Education (ISBE), Center for Childhood Resilience (CCR) at Ann & Robert H. Lurie Children’s Hospital of Chicago, and Peoria Regional Office of Education have partnered to provide a Virtual Learning Community (VLC) which provides free virtual on-demand training and education resources to help educators, clinicians, parents, and caregivers better support the mental health and resilience of the children and youth in their communities.

 - National Institute of Mental Health provides the following resources on stress and anxiety.
 Stress can come from any type of challenge including school performance, traumatic events, life changes, etc. Stress is how the brain responds to that demand.
 This resource from the National Institute of Mental Health includes five things you should know about stress, how it affects your health, how to deal with minor stressors, and when to seek help.

 - My Mental Health: Do I Need Help?
 This fact sheet offers examples of mild and severe symptoms, self-care activities, and suggestions for finding help.

 - Stress Catcher This stress catcher or “fortune teller” offers some strategies children can practice and use to help manage stress and other difficult emotions.

 - 5 Things You Should Know About Stress This resource provides five things to know about stress, how it affects mental health, and what strategies can be utilized to help students cope.

 - The Teen Brain: 7 Things to Know Included on this list are seven things to know about the teen brain.

 - I’m So Stressed Out This fact sheet can assist in determining if feelings of being overwhelmed are stress or anxiety, and suggests tools students can use to help them cope.